thenameisluk/velvettools/README.md

 ```
 flash=auto (default)
-if the kernel version is the same it will just flash it, but when switching versions it will test for successful boot first
+if the kernel version is the same it will just flash it, but when switching versions it will test for successful boot first (recommened)
 flash=forced
-will automatically flash without testing
+will automatically flash without testing (not recommened)
 flash=manual
-will not flash automatically unless you ask for it
+will not flash automatically unless you ask for it using vtflash or vttest (recommended for testing patches or cmdline)

 main_part=auto (default)
 will automatically be detected